Roles and Responsibilities

 • Administrator Acknowledgement form

-• 2 prior administrator evaluations of satisfactory or better based on the CSTP’s or reciprocal state standards – signed by administrators
+• 2 most recent administrator evaluations (within last 3 years) of satisfactory or better based on the CSTP’s or reciprocal state standards – signed by administrators

 • Submit application portfolio and non-refundable ECO Application Fee via Canvas